smbutterfield/ibmt17-18/_11-further-part-writing/a2-ex-voiceleadingrootpos.md

 - follows the standard harmonic progressions outlined by circle-of-fifths progressions
     - correctly uses cadences as well as tonic, dominant, and pre-dominant functions
 - has the smoothest possible voice-leading for each line
-    - the bass can be slightly more disjunct than the upper parts
+    - the bass can be slightly more disjunct than the upper parts, particularly when using root-position chords
 - does not cross voices
 - has no spacing or range errors
 - avoids incorrect doubling
 - resolves tendency tones correctly
 - does not create major part-writing errors such as consecutive perfect 5ths/8ves or similar 5ths/8ves

 **Circle-of-fifths progressions work because the voice-leading taps into the primary functions of diatonic harmony.
-If you review Unit 7a, you will remember that we created the harmonic flow chart by simply following good voice-leading between chords that have roots separated by a P5/P4.
+If you review Unit 7a, you will remember that we created the harmonic flow chart by simply following good voice-leading between chords that have roots separated by a descending P5/ascending P4.
 Admittedly, long strings of root-position chords create unmelodic bass lines, but they still represent the strongest voicing for many sonorities.
 Try harmonizing the following chord progression.
-Write the soprano line from the given first pitch, and then fill in the inner voices following the guidelines above.**
+Write the soprano line from the given first pitch, and then fill in the inner voices following the guidelines above.
+(If you are struggling, it is often helpful to establish your ending and then work backward.)**

 {% capture ex1 %}X:1
 T:Sample cadences